The Mind of Christ in His World: Part 1 (5)

 We expect to discover the glory of God in His world, and to be renewed in our minds by applying ourselves to the work of creational theology.
-As we observe the world and its creatures, and learn the associations God makes with such things in His Word, we will become eager and adept at integrating our observations into statements of theological and devotional truth.
-Solomon recorded many of these in the book of Proverbs, and there is no reason why we should not record our experiences of God’s mind and glory as well.
+As we observe the world and its creatures and discover the associations God makes with such things in His Word, we will become eager and adept at integrating our observations into insights of theological and devotional truth.
+Solomon recorded many of these in the book of Proverbs, and there is no reason why we should not record our experiences with God’s glory as well.
 Each such integration marks progress in our thinking, as our minds become more attune to the mind of Christ, speaking in His world.

 The word “inquire” in our text can also be translated “meditate.”
 Meditation is the fourth discipline of creational theology.
 In meditation, we come before the Lord in silence, turning His beauty – as He has revealed it in His Word and creation – over and over in our minds, waiting on His Spirit to carry us to the next level of relationship and encounter with God’s glory (2 Cor.
 3.12-18).

-Building on our observations, associations, and the integrating statement we have written about God’s revelation to us in His world, in meditation we extend our experience into larger areas of life.
-Waiting on the Lord in prayer and silence, we applyour experience of God’s glory and mind in this or that item of creation to more areas of our experience in His world, so that the good we have learned about God and His mind can come to light through us in our Personal Mission Fields.
+Building on our observations, associations, and the integrating insights we have realized about God’s revelation to us in His world, in meditation we extend our experience into larger areas of life.
+Waiting on the Lord in prayer and silence, we apply our experience of God’s glory to more areas of our life in His world, so that the good we have learned about God and His mind can come to light through us in our Personal Mission Fields.